 Visits to the University can be arranged and an appointment made to speak with a disability adviser in order to discuss any support arrangements.

-Lecturers, seminar supervisors, or course directors are available to discuss any concerns regarding individual course modules.
-Administrative Support Staff are also available to assist and advise students about all matters related to the School.
+Lecturers, seminar supervisors, or course directors are available to discuss any concerns regarding individual course units.
+Administrative support staff are also available to assist and advise students about all matters relating to the School.

 Peer mentor scheme

 Peer Mentoring schemes exist in many of the subject areas of the School and are run by second, third or fourth year students to help you make the most of your time at Manchester, both academically and socially.

 Mentors are available to:

 - help you adapt to university life and get involved in the School and in your subject areas of study and all their activities;